theHostileNegotiator/KWBandage/PatchNotes.md

 #### Raider Buggy
 1. Black Hand unit can be upgraded with Laser Capacitors from captured Nod Tech Center
 	* Removed references to Laser Capacitor
+2. Marked of Kane missing Call For Transport ability in description.
+Format for Stealth Detection in description is also incorrect
+	* Added Call For Transport ability in string file and fixed formatting
 #### Scorpion Tank
 1. Black Hand unit can be upgraded with Laser Capacitors from captured Nod Tech Center
 	* Removed references to Laser Capacitor